 Crack is the street name given to a cheap form of cocaine that has been processed to make rock crystal, which is then heated and smoked.
 It is inexpensive to purchase and results in a quick high, which makes it a popular street drug.
 Like cocaine, crack is a very strong stimulant that speeds up the central nervous system and places a strain on the user’s heart, lungs, and brain.
-If you or someone you love needs help locating a crack treatment program, call our toll-free helpline at 1-888-439-3435 to speak with one of our helpful advisors.
+If you or someone you love needs help locating a crack treatment program, call our toll-free helpline at 1-888-439-3435 Who Answers? to speak with one of our helpful advisors.

 Signs That You Are Addicted to Crack

 Someone who is addicted to crack will display a variety of signs and symptoms.
 You may notice burned fingers or lips from holding a pipe while it is hot.
 There may also be little baggies with white residue lying around.
 Other immediate symptoms of crack addiction include:

 - Dilated pupils

 - Dry mouth